 Healthy family systems are balanced in relational connecting and structure.
 Understanding your family dynamics in these areas is the first step to developing more loving and effective family relationships.

 You can use the Family Map Survey to help you understand your family of origin.
 If you have children you can also use the Family Map Survey to describe your own family system.
-If you’re married it’s helpful to have your spouse take the surveys and then to compare them, as you may have grown up in very different family systems and have different approaches to marriage and parenting.
-This is also a great pre-marital counseling tool.
+If you’re married it’s helpful for spouses to compare their approaches to relationship and structure.
+The Family Map is also a great pre-marital counseling tool.
 We tend to bring into our marriage and parenting the characteristics of the family system we grew up in and this can be a source of conflict between spouses/parents.

-Use this scale to answer the questions.
+Use this scale to answer the questions below.
 First go through the survey to describe your family of origin during your childhood.
 Then re-take the survey, using the scale to describe your family with your own children:

 1 2 3 4 5

 Almost Never Once in a While Sometimes Frequently Almost Always

 ___ 1.
 We asked for and gave help to one another in our family.

 ___ 2.
 When solving problems, the parents took charge without input from the children.